TomPace101/nanopore_diffusion/notes.md

 Where should we store the effective diffusion constants?
 This brings back the idea of a need for a master table of results.

+Where should the boundary condition parameters be stored?
+They should be separate from the mesh parameters, because we could run the same mesh with many different boundary conditions.
+Or maybe they should be the same, and I just programmatically generate multiple yaml documents.

+I think some sort of master table is going to be the only way, probably.
+This can work like I did it before:
+Each individual run generates an output yaml file with the data to be loaded into the master table.
+Then, a separate script compiles all those tickets into the master table.
+This master table name should be specified in the `control.yaml` file.

+So maybe `control.yaml` should designate the following:
+- which set of mesh parameters
+- which set of boundary conditions
+- which master table

+If you want to name these various parameter sets, then they don't go in individual files.
+Alternatively, you can use the filename, but then there can only be one parameter set per file.
+That might work better with doit: you can check the file for changes, as opposed to having to do a config dictionary.
+(Because you only get one dictionary, so that makes using those trickier.)
+This would mean the basename of each parameter set is provided by its filename.
+Somehow, this must be added to the parameter dictionary itself.

+This gives us the following file structure under `params`:
+- mesh
+  - body (with files for each set)
+  - face (with files for each set)
+- bc
+  - (eventually, this will depend on the equation and the problem variables, could be lots under here)
+- control (with files, each file potentially having multiple runs)

+What is an alternative to this?
+We could keep the mesh generation stuff the same as it is now.
+You select a mesh parameters file, and all meshes therein are generated.
+Then, you select a boundary conditions parameters file, which also has multiple sets.
+Each set indicates which mesh it is intended to apply to.
+And which solver.
+(Or at least, which equation.)
+Towards that end, we may eventually need a solver parameters file as well, for parameters that control the solution in a given solving function.
+That's different though, than specifying which equation.
+The bcs apply only to a particular equation, but issues like solver settings aren't specific to a bc set.
+So the bc neeeds to specify an equation, but nothing else about the solver.
+For now.

+This way, `control.yaml` designates:
+- the mesh parameters file; all meshes therein are generated
+- the bc parameters file; each entry designates mesh, equation, and bc parameters
+- the master table to use for results
+- which post-processing scripts to run? (this will become more clear later on)

+This gives us the following structure under `params`:
+- mesh (each file can have multiple entries)
+- bc (each file can have multiple entries)
+- control (each file can have multiple entries)

+I like this better, at the moment.

 # Post-processing
 _EFFORT_ Function to extract data for 1D plot